 It’s been raining cats & dogs in my city, that’s a sign of rainy season has just begun.
-Together with all of this corona virus lying around and not gonna disappear anywhere soon, I stick with the stay-at-home concept as much as I could (even though the lock-down ban was completely lifted in my country).
-And by that I meant I’ll chose and cook any food that can feed me 1-2 days, even better 3 days.
-If you were me and don’t mind eating the same food over and over again for more than 24 hours, then we’re on the same boat of looking for the perfect recipe that can fit the situation.
+With this corona virus lying around and not gonna disappear anywhere soon, I rather stick with the stay-at-home concept.
+Even though the lock-down ban was completely lifted in my country.
+So I would cook any food that can feed me 1-2 days, even better 3 days.
+If you wouldn’t mind eating the same food for couple of days, then this Vietnamese authentic bun rieu cua recipe can definitely fit the situation.

-That being said, this Crab Consomme Soup is very rich in the flavor of the main ingredients.
-The only difference is at the end of the process, after raft is formed on the liquid’s surface, it’ll be removed.
-However, in this Crab Consomme Soup – Bun Rieu, it will be kept and eat together with the rest of the ingredients.
+That being said, this Crab Consomme Soup or Vietnamese authentic bun rieu is very rich in the flavor.
+The only difference between the real consomme and this bun rieu is: is at the end of the process, after raft is formed on the liquid’s surface, it’ll be removed.
+However, in this Crab Consomme Soup – Bun Rieu, it remains in the soup and is served with the rest of the ingredients.
 It’s a little bit labor intense and takes a while to finish but the end result should make you feel all of those hard working hours are worthy.

 - Ground whole crab (cua dong xay nhuyen) – this should be in the frozen seafood isle.
 Click HERE to see the package.
 You only need to show the market agents this, they’ll help you to find.